 The Chester Hotel

 Honestly, I’m in two minds about this one.

-The Chester Hotel Afternoon Tea comes with sandwiches, quiche, sausage rolls which is then followed by scones and cakes.
+The Chester Hotel Afternoon Tea comes with sandwiches, quiche, and sausage rolls which are then followed by scones and cakes.

 They serve their food on a single-use stand which can then convert into a takeaway box if required.
 It’s practical but doesn’t give that special feeling that an Afternoon Tea can give, and I suspect may feel a little lacklustre to some.

-Where I’m in two minds, is with The Chester Hotel attitude in general.
-I have seen a lot of positives and a lot of criticisms when it comes to what’s offered and their self-righteous response to any form of criticism is enough to put me off.
+Where I’m in two minds, is with The Chester Hotel’s attitude in general.
+I have seen many positives and criticisms when it comes to what’s offered and their self-righteous response to any form of criticism is enough to put me off.